AmandaFernandes0701/Ifood-Operational-Genai-Agent/README.md

 * **Vector Database (e.g., Pinecone):** Replacing the CSV for scalable, semantic searching of thousands of policy documents.
 * **Real API Integration:** Connecting the agent to iFood's order management systems to automatically fetch status and perform actions.
 * **Feedback Loop (RLHF):** Implementing thumbs up/down buttons for Foodlovers to rate answers, retraining the model on difficult cases.

 ---

-## 💻 How to Run This POC

-Since this is a No-Code solution, it was built and tested using **Google AI Studio** (Gemini models).

-1. Download the `base_conhecimento_ifood_genai.csv` file present in this repository.
-2. Access a large language model interface that allows file uploads and system instructions (e.g., Google AI Studio, ChatGPT Plus).
-3. Paste the **System Prompt** (detailed above) into the instructions area.
-4. Upload the **CSV file** to the chat context.
-5. Start asking testing questions.

----